David-Duch/Check-Point-home-assignment/README.md

 In our case we expect to see:
 No changes.
 Your infrastructure matches the configuration.

-To recreate the full application infrastructure in a new workspace (e.g., dev), choose a short workspace name.
+To recreate the full application infrastructure in a new workspace (for example: dev), choose a short workspace name.
 Some AWS services have name length limits (typically 32 characters), so shorter names help avoid issues.
 ```
 cd terraform
 terraform workspace new dev